gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 `ipFamilies` has the same semantics as `Shoot.spec.networking.ipFamilies`.
 Again, the existing CIDR fields are used to specify the IPv6 CIDRs instead of IPv4 CIDRs, e.g. `Seed.spec.networks.{nodes,pods,services}` and `Seed.spec.networks.shootDefaults.{pods,services}`.
-Similarly to the other networking-related fields in the `Seed` API, the `ipFamilies` field has an informational character only.
+Similar to the other networking-related fields in the `Seed` API, the `ipFamilies` field has an informational character only.
 It can be used to handle IP family-specifics (see [Docker Hub Images](#docker-hub-images)) and may be used for restricting the scheduling of shoots to seeds with matching IP families.

 The existing `Seed.spec.networks.blockCIDRs` field is augmented to allow IPv6 CIDR values in addition to IPv4 values.